MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 #### Task 4 – Test external access with sensitivity labels (optional)

-Even with enabled guest access sensitivity labels can deny guest access for specific teams.
 In this task you will try to add a guest user to an internal team.
-Enabling guest access for teams can take up to 24 hours.
-If you cannot find the guest user in step 4 you should test it again the next day.

 1. Connect to the **Client 2 VM** with the credentials that have been provided to you.

-2. Open the Microsoft Teams Desktop Client, where you are signed in as **Megan Bowen**.
+2. Open the Microsoft Teams Desktop Client, where you are signed in as **Alex Wilber**.

 3. On the Teams overview select **…** right next to the Team "**Teams Rollout"** then select **Add member** from the dropdown list.